-Game-play wise, it is a fairly standard first person adventure.
-Each location has a 360 degree wrap around of the area which are filled with object and people to interact with.
+Game-play wise, it is a fairly standard first-person adventure.
+Each location has a 360-degree wrap-around of the area which are filled with objects and people to interact with.
 When you click on something, a list of usable verbs is displayed telling you what you can do.
 Each screen is overstuffed with things to look at, but most often they are not needed to continue.
-What they do provide is some highly entertaining (or groan-worthy depending on your taste) quips from Jake or whoever he may be traveling with.
+What they do provide is some highly entertaining (or groan-worthy depending on your taste) quips from Jake or whoever he may be travelling with.

 Dialogue takes place on a separate screen with character portraits and full voice acting.
 The banter can sometimes take a long time to go through, with a large amount of options in the dialogue trees meaning that it is all too easy to miss an important clue amongst the chit chat.
 It's nevertheless a pleasure to listen to.

 The graphics are beautifully drawn, but there is very little in animation.
-During dialogue, any actions are presented in text rather than shown, perhaps alluding to its literary origins.
+During dialogue, any actions are presented in text rather than visually shown, perhaps alluding to its literary origins.
 It is with great merit to the writers, designers and voice actors that these extra bits of polish are not missed.
-You will get incredibly engrossed that the only thing you'll miss will be the characters themselves them once you've completed the game.
+You will get incredibly engrossed that the only thing you'll miss will be the characters themselves once you've completed the game.

 Legend Entertainment's games have always seemed to be a step above the rest in terms of storytelling.
 Perhaps it was their penchant for adapting novels that lead to a more coherent setting and structured vision.
 Either way, every single one of their games are absolutely worth playing and Callahan's Crosstime Saloon is perhaps one of their best.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox to bring the game to modern systems.
 Manual Included.
 Tested on Windows 7 and Windows 10.